-- 3. Mitigation Measure BIO-9: The Project Applicant, prior to final tract map approval, shall provide the Preliminary Jurisdictional Delineation and Determination analysis to the U.S. Army Corps of Engineers (USACE) for their review to determine if any federal jurisdictional waters exist on site.
-If federal jurisdictional waters are determined to occur on the Project site, the Project Applicant shall implement mitigation measures required in the USACE review of the proposed Project.
-Final tract maps for the proposed Project shall not be approved by the City of Riverside until a determination of federal jurisdictional waters occurs on the Project site. - 4.
+- 4. A Resolution cancelling the active Williamson Act Contract and Agricultural Preserve No. 3 on the property shall be approved by the City Council. - 5.
 The applicant shall prepare and record Covenants, Conditions, and Restrictions (CC&Rs) and documents creating a Homeowners Association (HOA), subject to approval of the Planning Division and City Attorney's Office.
-The CC&Rs/HOA shall contain the following: - a) Each buyer shall sign an acknowledgement that he/she has read the Constitution and By-Laws of the HOA and the CC&Rs applying to the development, including any clause pertaining to private street and private driveways. - b) The CC&Rs shall be irrevocably written and recorded so that the maintenance is the responsibility of the HOA for the life of the project.
-The CC&Rs shall clearly state that the HOA officers are responsible for the enforcement of the on-street parking regulations and are personally liable for any penalties, including citations, for the failure to follow through with their responsibilities. - c) The By-Laws or other appropriate document of the Homeowners' Association shall include the obligations of the Association with respect to maintenance of the private streets. - d) Maintenance of private streets.

-- e) Vehicles parked on a residential driveway shall not encroach onto the sidewalk or private street. - f) Graffiti shall be removed within 24 hours of complaint. - g) A pedestrian gate shall be installed on Lot B adjacent to Lurin Avenue. - h) All letter lots shall be maintained by the HOA.
+The CC&Rs/HOA shall contain the following: - a.
+Each buyer shall sign an acknowledgement that he/she has read the Constitution and By-Laws of the HOA and the CC&Rs applying to the development, including any clause pertaining to private street and private driveways; - b.
+The CC&Rs shall be irrevocably written and recorded so that the maintenance is the responsibility of the HOA for the life of the project.
+The CC&Rs shall clearly state that the HOA officers are responsible for the enforcement of the on-street parking regulations and are personally liable for any penalties, including citations, for the failure to follow through with their responsibilities; - c.
+The By-Laws or other appropriate document of the Homeowners' Association shall include the obligations of the Association with respect to maintenance of the private streets; - d.
+Maintenance of private streets; - e.
+Vehicles parked on a residential driveway shall not encroach onto the sidewalk or private street; - f.
+Graffiti shall be removed within 24 hours of complaint; and - g.
+All lettered lots shall be maintained by the HOA.